 After every blast, you get a full breakdown of how it performed.
 See open rates, click rates, delivery stats, and per-recipient tracking.
 More on this in the Blast Analytics guide.Getting Started

-- Sending an SMS Blast — step-by-step guide to sending a text message campaign
+Step-by-step guide to sending a text message campaign.

 Tips